 Hermaphroditism occurs because a single cannabis plant can produce both male and female flowers.
 Unless you choose female seeds (which guarantee good success for growing only female plants), you could have several hermaphrodite plants if they are exposed to light stress, water stress, environmental stress or nutritional stress.

-The same phenomenon can occur if you let male plants fertilise female plants.
+The same phenomenon can occur if you let male plants fertilize female plants.
 That’s why a grow with regular cannabis seeds should be closely observed and watched for signs of sexual characteristics as they grow into flowering plants – before the males are able to pollinate the females and ruin all of your hard work.

 No matter why you have extra seeds left after harvest, here are five alternative ways to make the most out of them, rather than just throwing them away.